The Ultimate YouTube SEO Guide

-No I’m not posting this because I was one of the winners of the SEOmoz Youtube Contest.
-I’m really looking into Youtube SEO lately – even before the contest started – for promoting SEO Hacker School.
-We launched our first video by the way (It’s pretty simple but it’s my first production so please bear with me).
-I’ll be using this video as our example for most of the screenshots.
+No, I’m not posting this because I was one of the winners of the SEOmoz Youtube Contest.
+I’m really looking into YouTube SEO lately – even before the contest started – for promoting SEO Hacker School.
+We launched our first video for SEO Hacker School back in 2013 (It’s pretty simple but it’s my first production so please bear with me).
+I used this video before to illustrate YouTube SEO:

 How hard can that be?
-The average Nokia phone today has video capability.
+The average smartphone today has video capability.
 Or buy a webcam – it doesn’t cost that much.
 Plus, almost all laptops have one.
 Video content creation has never been this easy.
-Why should you start bothering to create videos to penetrate the Youtube search market?
+Why should you start bothering to create videos to penetrate the YouTube search market?

 Here are some statistics to start with:

-- 48 Hours worth of Video uploaded every minute on May 2011
+- 500 hours worth of Video uploaded every minute on May 2019 according to YouTube

-- 13 million hours worth of video watched in 2019 alone according to YouTube as well
+- 1 billion hours worth of video watched in 2019 alone according to YouTube as well

 - 700 billion video playbacks in 2010